Effect of the Menstrual Cycle When Estimating 1 Repetition Maximum From the Load-Velocity Relationship During the Bench Press Exercise

 Last Modified: 16 Jun 2023 15:50

-URI: http://repositorio.funiber.org/id/eprint/38
+URI: https://repositorio.funiber.org/id/eprint/38

 Available Versions of this Item